 Residents and local stakeholders are encouraged to participate in the update process.
 Due to COVID-19 restrictions, public participation and outreach will be restricted to teleconference and various online resources.

-Draft Circulation Element Update Policies can be viewed here.
+Draft Circulation Element can be reviewed here.

 ATTN: Robin Dickerson, City Engineer